-The Group incurred net loss of ₱100.03 million, ₱75.90 million and ₱26.16 million, and net operating cash outflows of ₱26.47 million, ₱66.12 million and ₱39.21 million for the years ended December 31, 2023, 2022 and 2021, respectively.
-In addition, the Group has significant deficit of ₱3,369.21 million and ₱3,293.14 million December 31, 2023 and 2022, respectively and the Group's current liabilities exceeded its current assets by ₱304.92 million and ₱383.12 million as of December 31, 2023 and 2022, respectively.
+The Group incurred net loss of ₱134.99 million, ₱100.03 million and ₱75.90 million, net operating cash outflows of ₱70.33 million, ₱26.47 million and ₱66.12 million for the years ended December 31, 2024, 2023 and 2022, respectively, and has capital deficiency of ₱101.72 million as of December 31, 2024.
+In addition, the Group has deficit of ₱3,483.61 million and ₱3,369.21 million as of December 31, 2024 and 2023, respectively, and the Group's current liabilities exceeded its current assets by ₱387.39 million and ₱304.94 million as of December 31, 2024 and 2023, respectively.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern and, therefore, the Group may not be able to realize its assets and discharge its liabilities in the normal course of business.
-Management assessed that the Group will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials and disposal of assets.
-Further with the continued financial support from stockholders, the Group has secured their commitments not to demand payment of the Group's due to them within 12 months from the reporting date or convert to equity certain liabilities and obtain short-term loans.
+Management assessed that the Group will be able to maintain its positive cash position through future actions such as continuous venture into new revenue potential and sale of assets.
+Further with the continued financial support from stockholders, the Group has secured their commitments not to demand payment of the Group's liabilities to them within 12 months from the reporting date.